 Image via Instagram

-Here’s an example of Louis Vuitton using celebrity endorsement as social proof to promote a bag in its collection.
+Here’s a social proof example of Louis Vuitton using celebrity endorsement as social proof to promote a bag in its collection.

 If you want to partner with social media influencers, start by using influencer marketing tools to find digital creators in your industry.